JvdHoogen/Adaptive-WCNN/README.md

 ### How to use
 This repository contains a folder named "models".
 In this folder you will find two files.
 The files contain the full code for the Ada-WMCNN model and the other models used for our experiments.
 Preprocessing the data into sequences and a train and test set is necessary before utilizing the models.
+Please contact me for any questions regarding the preprocessing scheme.

 ### Citation
 When using our code, please cite our paper as follows: